qrzn23/min/wip/magick/content.md

 **Sound work invariably vindicates itself by furnishing confirmatory corollaries not contemplated by the Qabalist.** In the present instance, the Master Therion was delighted to remark that his compound letter MGN, constructed on theoretical principles with the idea of incorporating the new knowledge of the Aeon, had the value of 93 (M = 40, G = 3, N = 50).
 93 is the number of the word of the Law — Thelema — Will, and of Agape -— Love, which indicates the nature of Will.
 It is furthermore the number of the Word which overcomes death, as members of the degree of M.M. of the O.T.O. are well aware and it is also that of the complete formula of existence as expressed in the true Word of the Neophyte, where existence is taken to import that phase of the whole which is the finite resolution of the Qabalistic Zero.

 Finally, the total numeration of the Word AUMGN is 100, which, as initiates of the Sanctuary of the Gnosis of the O.T.O. are taught, expresses the unity under the form of complete manifestation by the symbolism of pure number, being Kether by Aiq Bkr^[A method of exegesis in which 1 = 10 = 100, 2 = 20 = 200, etc.]; also Malkuth multiplied by itself^[10^2= 100], and thus established in the phenomenal universe.
-But, moreover, this number 100 mysteriously indicates the Magical formula of the Universe as a reverberatory engine for the extension of Nothingness through the device of equilibrated opposites^[rp = IOO (20 + 80).
+But, moreover, this number 100 mysteriously indicates the Magical formula of the Universe as a reverberatory engine for the extension of Nothingness through the device of equilibrated opposites^[rp = 100 (20 + 80).
 3 = X = kteis : ru = psi = thallo;; (by Notarigon).].

 It is moreover the value of the letter Qoph, which means “the back of the head”, the cerebellum, where the creative or reproductive force is primarily situated.
-Qoph in the Tarot is “the Moon”, a card suggesting illusion, yet shewing counterpartal forces operating in darkness, and the Winged Beetle or Midnight Sun in his Bark travelling through the Nadir.
+Qoph in the Tarot is “the Moon”, a card suggesting illusion, yet shewing counterpartial forces operating in darkness, and the Winged Beetle or Midnight Sun in his Bark travelling through the Nadir.
 Its Yetziratic attribution is Pisces, symbolic of the positive and negative currents of fluidic energy, the male Ichthus or “Pesce” and the female Vesica, seeking respectively the anode and kathode.
-The number ioo is therefore a synthetic glyph of the subtle energies employed in creating the Illusion, or Reflection of Reality, which we call manifested existence.
+The number 100 is therefore a synthetic glyph of the subtle energies employed in creating the Illusion, or Reflection of Reality, which we call manifested existence.

 The above are the principal considerations in the matter of AUMGN.
-They should suffice to illustrate to the student the methods employed in the construction of the hieroglyphics of Magick, and to arm him with a mantra of terrifie power by virtue whereof he may apprehend the Universe, and control in himself its Karmic consequences.
+They should suffice to illustrate to the student the methods employed in the construction of the hieroglyphics of Magick, and to arm him with a mantra of terrific power by virtue whereof he may apprehend the Universe, and control in himself its Karmic consequences.

 #### VI